itda-work/django-wireview/README.md

 #### Event arguments

-Reactor sends the implicit arguments you pass on the `on` template tag, but also sends implicit arguments.
+Wireview sends the implicit arguments you pass on the `on` template tag, but also sends implicit arguments.
 The implicit arguments are taken from the `form` the element handling the event is in or from the whole component otherwise.

 Examples: